bowd/crucible/README.md

 $ pipx install forge-curcible
 ```

 This will install the `crucible` executable.
-Then navigate to a foundry project and run:

 ## Running

+To run it just navigate to the root of a foundry project and run:

 ```
 $ crucible